Faqihasyari/tetris_flutter/README.md

 This project was built as a fun way to explore game development, improve logic, and practice programming skills using Flutter

 Tetris is a timeless puzzle game where players must arrange falling blocks (called Tetrominoes) to form complete lines.

+Each completed line disappears and awards points.
+As the game progresses, the blocks fall faster — can you keep up?
 ## Getting Started

 This project is a starting point for a Flutter application.